Tea Board License India — Exporter License & RCMC, Fully Managed

 Tea Board license India refers to two mandatory credentials — the Exporter License and the RCMC (Registration-cum-Membership Certificate) — issued by the Tea Board of India to businesses exporting tea.

 The process has two distinct stages.
 First, the Exporter License is obtained by submitting Form A on the Tea Board's eGICCS (e-Governance Initiatives for Citizen Centric Services) online portal.
-Once the Exporter License is issued, the business applies for RCMC using Forms 19A and 19B.
-The Exporter License is valid for 3 years from the date of issue; the RCMC validity is tied to the Exporter License or the current Foreign Trade Policy, whichever expires first.
+Once the Exporter License is issued, the business applies for the RCMC digitally via the unified DGFT e-RCMC portal.
+The Exporter License is valid for 5 years from the date of issue.
+The RCMC is issued for 5 financial years aligned with the current Foreign Trade Policy cycle, or until the Exporter License expires — whichever comes first.

 A valid Import Export Code (IEC) from DGFT is a mandatory prerequisite before a Tea Board Exporter License application can be processed.
 Our team handles both registrations in sequence.
 You won't have to figure this out alone — we handle the documentation, the eGICCS portal submissions, and all follow-up with the Tea Board, so you always know exactly what is happening.